-Drug Store: Students visit the Drug Store in the Historic Village (unavailable on Mondays) and are able to buy snacks and souvenirs.
+Drug Store: Students visit the Drug Store in the Historic Village and are able to buy snacks and souvenirs.
 The teacher must be inside with the students when they are in the Drug Store.
 Schools may pre-purchase ice cream for their students.
 Contact Tonia Carpenter at 229/391-5205 or tcarpenter@abac.edu if interested.
+Schools may visit the Drug Store instead of taking the free time session (notify the Museum if this is preferred).